-The first thing to consider is what platform to hold your HOA meetings on.
-There are many options out there.
-Before choosing one you should take a few things into consideration.
+The first thing to consider is on what platform you will hold your HOA meetings.
+There are many options out there, so before choosing one, you should take a few things into consideration.

-2.)
-Accessibility: Does everyone who is attending have the necessary means to access the platform you chose?
-For example, if you are using Google Meetings it requires everyone to have a Google account.
+2) Accessibility: Does everyone who is attending have the necessary means to access the platform you chose?
+For example, if you are using Google Meetings, it requires everyone to have a Google account.
 Other platforms may limit the number of people that can join a call or meeting at one time.
-You will need to find something everyone has access to.
+You will need to find something that allows all eligible people access.

 Make a Plan and Prepare Materials